Jump directly to main content Jump directly to menu

 The BA (Hons) Game Development (Top-Up) course provides students with the unique opportunity to earn a degree in this dynamic field after successfully completing a Level 5 qualification in a relevant area.
 This programme emphasizes project-based learning, focusing on practical assignments and industry-standard workflows.

 Students will engage in a variety of industry-focused assignments, including both team-based and solo projects.
 The primary aim is to develop a compelling and diverse portfolio, ready for professional interviews upon graduation.
-The course allows students to further specialize in their chosen area of Games Development, with modules designed to align practical project work with individual career aspirations.

 Key Information